 For the non-invasive prenatal paternity test, we require the following samples:

 Once DNAQ has received your application and payment, we will send a collection kit to your nominated address.
-Your DNA collection kit will contain everything that is needed for collection of your samples, and a prepaid express satchel to return them to us.
+Your DNA collection kit will the relevant blood tubes for collection of your samples, and a prepaid express satchel to return them to us.

 You will need to take the DNA kit to your local doctor or pathology centre to have the sample collected.
 Please note, there may be an additional collection fee charged by your doctor or pathology centre and this is not included in the cost of testing.

 If the child has been conceived through IVF, is being born via surrogacy, or if it is a twin pregnancy, prenatal paternity DNA testing can still be done but the samples required for DNA testing may be different.
 There are some cases in which the test is not suitable for example, if the mother is suffering from cancer, toxaemia of pregnancy or has had a blood transfusion, bone marrow or organ transplant, or stem cell therapy in the past 2 years.
 Please see our NIPPT FAQ’s or contact us to discuss your particular case.